 Purchases that require cost consideration create anxiety around affordability, particularly when customers lack clear visibility of available cost-reducing options.
 Value-conscious customers focus increasingly on total savings, not just base or list price.

 Around a quarter of participants were unfamiliar with security locks reducing value, and why signing out of their accounts was necessary before completing a factory reset.
+Collaborating across product, engineering, and business teams, I created opportunities for understanding, and to work through the ambiguity to prioritize customer.